Napa Pedestrian Accident Lawyer

 - Become visible to drivers: Wearing bright-colored clothes during the day and carrying a flashlight or using reflective clothing at night can make a pedestrian visible to drivers.

 - Keep an eye on traffic: Use a sidewalk if possible.

 - Use a crosswalk: When a crosswalk is present, it is a safer way to cross.
 Enter a crosswalk only when you see a flashing walk signal.
 Pay attention to your surroundings as you do so.
 If there is no available crosswalk, wait until there is no traffic.
 Remember to look left, right, and left again.

 - Never dart across a street: Darting out into traffic is a surefire way of being hit or killed.

-- Do not text: It is critical to be cognizant of what is going on around you when walking.
+- Do not text: It is critical to be cognizant of what is happening around you when walking.
 If you are texting, your focus is on your phone and not the road.
 This is extremely dangerous.